LinuxAtDuke/Intro-to-MySQL/README.md

   	_shell>>_ mysql -u root *(_NO INITIAL PASSWORD EXISTS_)*

-	NOTE that MySQL may not be installed.
-If an error is encountered here, install mysql with:
+	__NOTE that MySQL may not be installed.
+If an error is encountered here, install mysql with:__

-	_shell>>_ apt install mysql-server
+		[apt install mysql-server]

 	_mysql>>_ SELECT Host, User, plugin, authentication_string from mysql.user where User='root';